Emily97/NatureOfCode/01_Introduction/01_Random_Walker_with_4_outcomes/README.md

 	}

 ```
 The step function chooses a number between 0 and 4 (3.999 being the max).
 This is then floored so that there are no decimals places.
 So then the max number would be 3 and the min would be 0.
-Depending on which number is chosen will determine which if statement is used which would determine where the walker would go.
+Depending on which number is chosen will determine which if statement is used which would determine where the walker would go. x++ (0) would make the walker move right, x-- (1) make the walker move to the left, y++ (2) the walker moves forward and finally y-- (3) moves the walker backward.
 The walker is constrained to the canvas.

 ```js
 this.step = function() {